you never expect someone to research

 Context:

-In periods of mental health crisis (such as hypomania, mania, and hypersexuality related to PTSD and bipolar disorder), I routinely used 18+ dating and video sexting websites/apps.
+In periods of mental health challenges (such as hypomania, mania, and hypersexuality related to PTSD and bipolar disorder), I routinely used 18+ dating and video sexting websites/apps.
 At times, I connected with other adults who were meaningfully younger (and older) than me.
-These interactions were within spaces where everyone present had attested that they were adults, and I was also not intentionally seeking out people who were younger than me.
+These interactions were within spaces where everyone present had attested that they were adults.
+I was also not intentionally seeking out people who were younger than me.
 However, I recognize that I was not as attentive as I could have been to age differences and power dynamics.
-I also did not fully consider the broader risks associated with these platforms, including the possibility that they can be misused by minors or people engaging in trafficking and other exploitation.
+I also did not fully consider risks associated with these platforms, including the possibility that they can be misused by minors or people engaging in trafficking and other exploitation.
 This reflected a gap in my awareness.

-As part of a community "art project" I have been engaged with, my entire sexual history has been investigated and scrutinized.
-This project has subjected me to daily harassment and frequent false allegations.
-I acted in good faith, took reasonable precautions to verify ages, and never intended to connect with anyone underage.
-The standard they are holding me to—never having sex and never using online platforms—is simply unrealistic, especially for someone like me managing hypersexuality related to bipolar disorder.
-I am fully entitled to use adult platforms and make choices about my sexuality, just as any other adult can.
+Despite the harassment I've experienced, I continue to care deeply about (1) consent in relationships, (2) the safety and well-being of young people, and (3) the safety for queer and trans people who find themselves targeted in online spaces, as I was.
+In my past interactions, I acted in good faith, took reasonable precautions, and never intended to connect with anyone underage.
+The standard they the people harassing me are holding me to—never having sex and never using online platforms—is unrealistic, especially for someone like me managing hypersexuality related to bipolar disorder.
+Besides, I am fully entitled to use adult platforms and make choices about my sexuality, like any other adult.

 another trust crisis #14 by Lyra McMahon